-6.2 Added value of serious gaming for a Holodeck
+6.2 What added value can serious gaming offer in a Holodeck setting?

 The use of serious gaming as a learning or communication tool has been advocated by many writers.
-Abt [1], for instance, wrote, "Games are effective teaching and training devices for students of all ages and in many situations because they are highly motivating, and because they communicate very efficiently the concepts and facts of many subjects."
+Abt [...], for instance, wrote, "Games are effective teaching and training devices for students of all ages and in many situations because they are highly motivating, and because they communicate very efficiently the concepts and facts of many subjects."
 But what added value can serious gaming provide in a Holodeck setting?
 To discover this, the concepts of a Holodeck and a serious game will be compared in this section.

-When looking at the question what serious gaming has to offer in a Holodeck setting, a distinction can be made between the use of game technology, such as 3D visualizations, and the use of game elements, such as story and competition.
+When looking at the question what serious gaming has to offer in a Holodeck setting, a distinction can be made between the use of game technology, such as 3D visualizations and the use of game elements, such as story and competition.
 Two ways of using game technology may be distinguished: